Newquay railway station: History

 Passenger trains were introduced on 20 June 1876.
-The Great Western Railway operated all the trains from 1 October 1877 and bought out the Cornwall Minerals Railway on 1 July 1896.
+The Great Western Railway (GWR) operated all the trains from 1 October 1877 and bought out the Cornwall Minerals Railway on 1 July 1896.

+The London & South Western Railway Company (LSWR) hoped to extend the North Cornwall Railway from Padstow station to Newquay and on to Truro station, with running powers over the GWR lines from Truro to Penzance.
+While these efforts came to nothing, the prospect of LSWR expansion along the north coast to Newqauy and on to Penzance prompted the Great Western Railway to expand provisions in the area.

+On 2 January 1905, the GWR opened the Truro and Newquay line, which allowed a new service to run from Newquay to Truro via Shepherds and Perranporth.
+The following year through carriages started to be run from London using the Newquay Branchline from Par.
 The original station had just a single platform and a turntable at the end of the platform was used to release locomotives from incoming trains.
 The station was rebuilt in 1905 with two platforms serving three tracks.
-A new line was opened from Shepherds, on the Treamble branch, to Perranporth on 2 January 1905, which allowed a new service to run from Newquay to Truro.
-The following year through carriages started to be run from London using the direct line from Par.

 The main departure platform was lengthened in 1928 and again in 1935; the second platform was lengthened in 1938.
 These enlargements were to accommodate the longer trains that were now bringing holidaymakers from London and elsewhere.
 Extensive carriage sidings were laid on the south side of the station to store these trains between services.